carloscrespog/HookTemperature/README.markdown

 Introduction
 ---------------------
-A hook for handling renfe's querys
+A hook for retrieving weather conditions